 How tango is danced in Buenos Aires

 Many Europeans and Americans dance tango differently than Argentines.
 For years I tried to find a video to show how tango is danced in Argentina in order to change people's perception.
-But I couldn't find a satisfying one because tango videos are mostly shot by foreigners interested only in their own version of tango.
-The few that reflect the truth are poorly made, often with trifling and annoying details.
-Maybe even in Buenos Aires most milongas are not up to standard because they are packed with visitors, making it difficult to capture a truly porteno milonga.
-Only recently, I came across this video made by Paul Holman, which I found is representative of a milonga that I can call home.
+But I couldn't find a satisfying one because tango videos are mostly shot by people interested only in their own version of tango.
+The few that do reflect the truth are poorly made, often filled with irritating details.
+Perhaps even in Buenos Aires most milongas fail to meet the standard because foreigners are always heavily involved, making it difficult to capture a truly porteño milonga.
+Only recently did I come across this video made by Paul Holman, which I find represents a milonga that I like to call home.

-I like this video not only because of its clarity, lighting, color and cinematography but also because of the producer's unique perspective.
-Paul Holman understood that tango is a dance of intimacy, connection, and surrender, that steps and footwork are secondary, that milonga codes play a crucial role, and that he should focus on the essentials and avoid misleading trifles to let the viewers enjoy a real good milonga.
-I watch this video often lately just to enjoy that soulful scene and remind myself of how one should behave and dance in the milonga.
+I like this video not only for its clarity, lighting, color, and cinematography but also for the producer's unique perspective.
+Paul Holman understood that tango is a dance of intimacy, connection, and surrender; that steps and footwork are secondary; that milonga codes play a crucial role; and that he should focus on the essentials, avoiding misleading trifles to let viewers experience a truly great milonga.
+I’ve been watching this video often, simply to enjoy that soulful scene and remind myself of how one should behave and dance in the milongas.

 How tango is danced in Europe and North America

 In Europe and North America, people have a quite different perception.
-Here is how they dance tango in their milongas.
+Here is an example of how they dance tango in their milongas.

-They dance tango not to enjoy music, feeling, and intimacy with another person, but to display or practice steps.
-I believe most of these people knew tango is an intimate dance and they came because they wanted to taste that apple.
-But for some hypocritical reasons they replaced the embrace with an open dance hold, distanced themselves from each other and focused only on the steps rather than the music, partner and feelings.
+They dance tango not to enjoy the music, feeling, and intimacy with another person, but to display or practice steps.
+I believe most of these people knew that tango is an intimate dance, and they came because they wanted to taste that apple.
+Yet, for some hypocritical reasons, they used an open dance hold to replace the embrace, distanced themselves from each other, and focused solely on the steps rather than the music, partner, and feelings.

 To be fair, this is not the worst case.
-One can tell it's a growing tango community.
-A number of them danced in the milonguero style, and are fair to good dancers.
-But most dancers are still newbies who don't know how to embrace and dance.
-They relied on arms and hands to lead and follow.
-Many were practicing what they recently learned.
-Most were emotionally detached.
-Few actually danced to music.
-The milonga codes were poorly complied, as exemplified by using verbal invitation, blocking the traffic, remaining on the dance floor during the cortina, wearing ornaments that would rub the partner's chest, loud background noises and a lot of talking.
-The music, although traditional, was not very engaging.
-The whole scene was quite chaotic.
-Towards the end there were a few better dances.
-But overall, I don't think this milonga is very attractive and satisfying.
+One can tell it’s a growing tango community.
+A number of dancers danced in the milonguero style and were fair to good dancers.
+But most of them were still beginners who didn’t know how to embrace and dance.
+They relied on their arms and hands to lead and follow.
+Many were practicing what they had recently learned.
+Most were emotionally detached, and only a few actually danced to the music.
+The milonga codes were poorly followed, exemplified by verbal invitations, wearing ornaments that rubbed against their partner's chest, blocking traffic, remaining on the floor during the cortina, loud background noise, and excessive talking.
+The music, while traditional, was not particularly engaging.
+The overall scene was quite chaotic.
+Toward the end, there were a few better dances, but overall, I don’t think this milonga was very attractive or satisfying.
 Unfortunately, this is still a typical tango scene in Europe and North America.

 Another common Euro-American tango scene